Public Health - BS

 See the BS Public Health Program Guide and the GWSPH Undergraduate Handbook for more information and program policies.

-Guided Electives are courses that have been identified as highly relevant to the BS in Nutrition curricula.
-These preapproved courses can be found on the Guided Electives list on the program guide.
+Guided Electives are courses that have been identified as highly relevant to the BS in Public Health curricula.
+These pre-approved courses can be found on the Guided Electives list on the program guide or in the GW Bulletin.

 General Electives are any undergraduate course at the university, except LSPA designated courses.
 Students are welcome to take additional courses from the Guided Electives list as General Electives.